slanska/flexilite/doc/FAQ.md

 There are 3 possible directions that Flexilite can grow into.

+* Port to a different DB engine, which can handle heavy traffic and provide the same features.
-* Port to real server, with heavy traffic.
-PostgreSQL could be one of candidates to consider.
+BerkeleyDB could be the first candidate to consider.

 * Implementing full fledged computational abilities.
 We can expect Flexilite to become alternative to large Excel and/or Access databases, with ability to perform calculations and other user defined actions directly